wendyverdonk93/docs/content/api/orders/pre_check.md

 ----------------
 __shopping_cart__ | object

-Contains all purchased items including tax class.
+Contains an array of all purchased items.

 ----------------